-But in a grimy shipyard office in Piraeus, the real war is just beginning.
-Captain Yiannis, a pragmatic mariner with a lifetime at sea, accepts a new contract.
-The offer is too good to refuse: triple his usual salary, all paid in cash by a newly-formed, anonymous company in Dubai.
-His vessel is a 20-year-old Aframax tanker, hastily re-flagged and freshly insured by a firm outside of London.
-His job is to become a ghost.
+But half a world away, in a grimy, smoke-filled shipyard office overlooking the Saronic Gulf in Piraeus, the real war is just beginning.
+Captain Yiannis, a pragmatic mariner with a sun-etched face and thirty years of experience reading the moods of the sea, takes a final drag from his cigarette and signs the contract.
+The offer is too good to refuse, a temptation beyond the reach of geopolitical morality: triple his usual salary, plus a staggering completion bonus, all paid in cash by a newly-formed, utterly anonymous holding company registered in a gleaming Dubai free-trade zone.

 7.1 The Doctrine of Self-Interest